 November has been primarily about NaNoWriMo so I’m going to mention that first.
 What a wild ride!
 I was super excited when I hit my 50,000 word target and completed the first draft of 22 Cards.
 I feel like I talked about NaNo pretty much non-stop here and on Twitter, so that’s all I’m going to say about it for now 🙂

-The month started with sharing my feelings about Samhain, which, as a Pagan, is my new year, and my plans for the year ahead.
-My goals are focused around blogging, writing, social media and well-being, and my word for the year is FOCUS (you might notice it cropping up in a lot of posts).
+My goals this year (Samhain at the end of October is my new year) are focused around blogging, writing, social media and well-being, and my word for the year is FOCUS (you might notice it cropping up in a lot of posts).
 I love setting goals because it helps me stay on track with the things that are really important to me and it gives me something to come back to every now and then to check in with my progress.

 When I talk about progress, I don’t mean achieving a thing someone else says I should have achieved by the time someone else says I should have achieved it.
 I’m referring to feeling more confident about what I’m doing, how much I’m learning and how I feel about my work.
 When I decided to Do The Writing Thing™ at the end of last year, I knew I wouldn’t be following a traditional path.
 That meant that I wouldn’t have neat little boxes to tick to tell me I was doing things well.

 In a way, it’s difficult not being able to tick those neat little boxes.
 It’s also kind of amazing because pushes me to think more deeply about what I’m doing and why.